andybp85/frog/README.md

 * [strip-css-comments](https://github.com/sindresorhus/strip-css-comments)
 * [html-minifier](https://github.com/kangax/html-minifier)

-The full workflow results in a minified HTML file with just the CSS styles present on the page inline in the `<head>`.
+The full processing results in a minified HTML file with just the CSS styles present on the page inline in the `<head>`.
 Here's how:
-1. After the regular Frog build process runs, each file is first run through uncss, which loads up all each html file and runs it through uncss to generate a string of just the styles used in that file.
+1. After the regular Frog build process runs, each file is read into a string and run through uncss to generate another string of just the styles used in that file.
 2. All comments are stripped from the resulting CSS string...
-3. Which is then run through autoprefixer and cssnano via postcss for vendor prefixing (basically as a fallback) and minification.
+3. Which is then run through autoprefixer and cssnano via postcss for vendor prefix double-checking and minification.
 4. The normal `<link>` CSS tags are stripped from the HTML string and the `<!-- CSS -->` comment is replaced with the CSS string.
 5. The whole HTML string is minified and written over the file it was read from.